 - Pets must be leashed at all times.

-- Bicycle and dog walking are restricted to the three multiple-use trails: Creek Road Trail, Pennypack Creek Trail and Pennypack Parkway.
+- Bicycling and dog walking are restricted to the three multiple-use trails: Creek Road Trail, Pennypack Creek Trail and Pennypack Parkway.

 - No pets are permitted on any trail except the three listed above.